sdebes/Exoplanet_detection/README.md

 For each peak, a 16-dimensional vector of summary statistics was created, containing the mean, median, std, the error on these, and the top 5 most prominent frequencies and their corresponding intensities.

 # Clustering
 Each of these 16D vectors was then transformed to 2D points using Principal Component Analysis (PCA), which were clustered using the DBSCAN algorithm.
+The algorithm was first used to classify signal from noise.
+It created two clusters where cluster 1 was tightly centered around Origo on the two PCA axes, while cluster 2 was spread out far from Origo.
+Cluster 1 being close to origo indicates that it varies little, as we expect from a constant signal, while cluster 2 being spread out means that it varied a lot, which we would expect from noise.

+# Result
+Finally, the radial velocity of the star was calculated to be $-0.123\pm0.004$ m/s indicating no presence of an exoplanet.
+The uncertainty is unreasonably small but is derived from uncertainties inherited in the data, and I did not have the time to figure out the source of the error.